Code-Institute-Submissions/justus-ai-swenglish/README.md

 # swenglish
 ## Introduction.
-The project  is  a picture aided quiz for children who are learning to be bilingual.
+The project  is  a color activated  aided quiz for children who are learning to be bilingual.
 HOME PAGE
 The home page  will start with a
 ##header